Domiii/dbux/README.md

    * if we cannot add a text `input` box, we can add a `button` + [`QuickInput`](https://code.visualstudio.com/api/references/vscode-api#InputBox)
    * when entering search terms, only display matching nodes
    * keep all necessary parent nodes
+      * NOTE: Cannot currently change VSCode `TreeItem` text color
-      * gray out any parent node that does not match the search (semi-transparent?)
+      * (gray out any parent node that does not match the search (semi-transparent?))
    * (when clearing search, stay on selected node)
    * clear search on `Esc` key press
 * add a button to the top right to toggle (show/hide) all intrusive features